ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Error Response {#response-error}

 If the AS determines that the request cannot be issued for any reason, it responds to the client instance with an "error" response.

-`error` (object):
-: An error contains an error "code" and, optionally, its associated error "description"
+When returned as an object, the object contains the following fields:

 `code` (string):
-:   A single ASCII error code from the
+:   A single ASCII error code defining the error.
-    following, with additional values available in the [Error Code Registry](#IANA-error-code).
     REQUIRED.

+`description` (string):
+:   A human-readable string description of the error intended for the
+    developer of the client.
+    OPTIONAL.

+This specification defines the following `code` values:

 `"invalid_request"`:
-    :     The request is missing a required parameter, includes an invalid parameter value or is otherwise malformed.
+: The request is missing a required parameter, includes an
+    invalid parameter value or is otherwise malformed.

 `"invalid_client"`:
-    :     The request was made from a client that was not recognized or allowed by the AS, or the client's signature validation failed.
+: The request was made from a client that was not recognized
+    or allowed by the AS, or the client's signature validation failed.

 `"invalid_interaction"`
-    : The client instance has provided an interaction reference that is incorrect for this request or the interaction modes in use have expired.
+: The client instance has provided an interaction reference that is incorrect
+    for this request or the interaction modes in use have expired.

 `"invalid_flag"`
 : The flag configuration is not valid.

 `"invalid_rotation"`
 : The rotation request is not valid.

-    `"invalid_code"`
-    : The code provided by the user is refused.

 `"invalid_continuation"`:
 : The continuation of the referenced grant could not be processed.

 `"user_denied"`:
 : The RO denied the request.

 `"request_denied"`:
 : The request was denied for an unspecified reason.

 `"unknown_user"`:
 : The user presented in the request is not known to the AS or does not match the user present during interaction.

 `"unknown_interaction"`:
 : The interaction integrity could not be established.

 `"too_fast"`:
 : The client instance did not respect the timeout in the wait response.

 `"too_many_attempts"`:
 : A limit has been reached in the number of reasonable attempts.

-`description` (string):
-:   A human-readable string description of the error intended for the
-    developer of the client.
-    OPTIONAL.
+Additional error codes can be defined in the [Error Code Registry](#IANA-error-code).

 For example, if the RO denied the request while interacting with the AS, the AS would return the following error when the client instance tries to